 For more information, see State Operations Manual, Appendix PP – Guidance to Surveyors for Long Term Care Facilities ».

-Are fall alarms considered restraints?
+Are bed alarms for falls considered restraints?

 - If a surveyor interviews a resident with alarms and determines the resident cannot remove the alarm him or herself